lapin-b/docker-registry-server-proxy-rust/README.md

 ## Current limitations
 In the current state of the code (2022-12-13, commit `afb86448`), there are a few limitations.
 Some can be compensated, others not quite.

 1. No HTTP authentication.
-You must set up a reverse proxy for that, although changes are you already have one.
+You must set up a reverse proxy for that, although chances are you already have one.
 2. Docker registry connection information — e.g. tokens to access the DockerHub anonymously — aren't cleaned when the token expires.
 They are recreated when the proxy needs to hit the upstream registry and the token has expired.
 3. Garbage collecting the proxy container registry has not been developed yet.